infiniteflight/infiniteflight-docs/developer-reference/index.md

 No API key is required.
 Documentation is available [here](/guide/developer-reference/connect-api/overview).

+## OpenTrack API

+[OpenTrack](https://github.com/opentrack/opentrack) is an application dedicated to tracking user's head movements and relaying the information to games and flight simulation software.
+Infinite Flight implements a simple API to support OpenTrack, with documentation available [here](/guide/developer-reference/opentrack/overview).

 ## Which one should I use?

 **If you're building a tool to view data from Live across a server**, use the Live API.
 Example uses include: